Sofia Rusova: Political activist

+Personal life

+In August 1874, Rusova married Oleksander Rusov (1847–1915), a statistician and folklorist.
+On Rusov's advice Sofia visited her native village in order to collect Ukrainian folk songs.
+The couple's wedding was attended by Mykhailo Drahomanov and Mykola Lysenko, who wrote a rhapsody for the bride.
+Oleksandr was a convinced narodnik, and after their marriage he and Sofia engaged in civic, intellectual and revolutionary activities, travelling around the country and discussing the development of the national movement with fellow supporters of Ukrainian national cause.

+The couple had two children Mykhailo Rusov (1876–1909), a ethnographer and member of the Revolutionary Ukrainian Party, and Yurii Rusov (1898–1961), a biologist.

 Legacy

 Rusova promoted daycare, continuing education, human rights, and the political organization of the peasants.
 She escaped from Soviet Ukraine in 1922 and settled in Prague, where she taught at the Ukrainian Higher Pedagogical Institute between 1924 and 1939.
 She died in Prague at the age of 84 and was buried at the Olsanske Cemetery.

 In 2016 a commemorative coin was minted in Ukraine in honor of the 160th anniversary of Rusova's birth.
 A monument was installed on the school grounds in the town of Ripky.
 The Sofia Rusova School in Oleshnia, where Rusova was born, houses a modest museum and hosts scholarly workshops dedicated to Rusova.

+In June 2023, the Vladimir Korolenko Rusov Chernihiv Regional Universal Scientific Library was renamed the Sofia and Oleksandr Rusov Chernihiv Regional Universal Scientific Library.